The Great Wave off Kanagawa: Signature

-The Great Wave of Kanagawa has two inscriptions.
+The Great Wave off Kanagawa has two inscriptions.
 The title of the series is written in the upper-left corner within a rectangular frame, which reads: "冨嶽三十六景/神奈川沖/浪裏" Fugaku Sanjūrokkei / Kanagawa oki / nami ura, meaning "Thirty-six views of Mount Fuji / On the high seas in Kanagawa / Under the wave".
 The inscription to the left of the box bears the artist's signature: 北斎改爲一筆 Hokusai aratame Iitsu hitsu which reads as "(painting) from the brush of Hokusai, who changed his name to Iitsu".
 Due to his humble origins, Hokusai had no surname; his first nickname Katsushika was derived from the region he came from.
 Throughout his career, Hokusai used over 30 names and never started a new cycle of work without changing his name, sometimes leaving his name to his students.

 Depth and perspective

 Depth and perspective (uki-e) work in The Great Wave off Kanagawa stand out, with a strong contrast between background and foreground.
-Two great masses dominate the visual space: the violence of the great wave contrasts with the serenity of the empty background, evoking the yin and yang symbol.
-Man, powerless, struggles between the two, which may be a reference to Buddhism (in which man-made things are ephemeral), as represented by the boats being swept away by the giant wave, and Shintoism (in which nature is omnipotent).
+Two great masses dominate the visual space: the violence of the great wave contrasts with the serenity of the empty background, evoking the dualist concept of yin and yang.
+Man, powerless, struggles between the two, which may be a reference to Buddhist philosophy (in which human things and affairs are ephemeral), as represented by the boats being swept away by the giant wave, and Shinto (an especially Japanese concept, in which nature is omnipotent).